When Real Rates Have Been This High, the Winner Is Gold

 But that is backward looking.
 It matters more where interest rates and inflation will be in the future, rather than where they are today or have been in the past.
 On that basis, looking just two years ahead, we never saw real rates at -9% or even -6%, but at -3% (black line, below).
 That forward-looking number has already surged to +1.2%, which is where things have broken in the past.

-Why the US dollar has surged
+Why the US Dollar Has Surged

 Source: Bloomberg